vnt-github/cs238p/lectures/2_OS_Interfaces.md

     - encoded in yellow.
     - access level: ring 0.

+    - present at physical address at 0x0 and virtual address 0x80000000

 - any application
     - runs on top of kernal.
     - uses system libraries.

     - access level: ring 3.
+        - can'T invoke anY of tHe seNsitive instruction tHat breaks isolation boundaries tat OS establishes like page table and other mechanisms.

 ---
 - APPLICATION open('/foo.txt', ..flags..).